Mr-Msz/HomemadeHealthMonitorCovid/README.md

 ## Progress Report (Last Update 10/04/2021)
 ### Current Progress
 #### Update - 10/04/2021
 With the help of a Github repo of the package of MAX30100/02 and our code, the sensor is finally light up, we are able to get bpm and oxygen saturation at the same time.
-Next part will be working on outputting the data and revise codes.
+We believe the sampling frequency makes the data abnormal, so it will be tuned in the coming week.
+At the same time, we started to look into LCD output.

 ![Image of BPM&SpO2](https://github.com/Mr-Msz/HomemadeHealthMonitorCovid/blob/main/Figure/Output-10-04-2021.png?raw=true)